DoorsDev/AstrOS/README.md

 # AstrOS
-AstrOS is an free an open source C# virtual operating system with the goal of making computing simple, easy and clean.
+AstrOS is a free and open source C# virtual operating system with the goal of making computing simple, easy and clean.